 That's all there is to it!

-How do You Find Max Drawdown of a Portfolio?
+How do You Find the Max Drawdown of a Portfolio?

-The process of calculating max drawdown for a portfolio is the same.
+The process of calculating the max drawdown of a portfolio is the same.
 Simply add all of the trades in the portfolio to the spreadsheet.

 After that, sort all of the trades by exit date.
-Then calculate the running profit/loss in percent.
+Then follow the steps shown above.

 Finally, use the MIN function in Excel to find the biggest drawdown in the running total.